David-OConnor/graphics_wgpu/README.md

 It currently does not include practical documentation or usage examples.

 It includes built in FPS-style (Amplified for 6 DOF) camera controls.
 (WSAD + Space for up, C for down, Q and E for roll.
-Mouse to look).
+Mouse for pitch and yaw).
 This can be overridden by the application with arbitrary controls.
-(See the `event_handler` parameter to `graphics::run()`)
+(See the `event_handler` parameter to
+`graphics::run()`)

 Example boilerplate below.
 Calling `render(state)` starts an event loop.
-This currently performs no actions from (mouse, keyboard etc) events and each frame; actions are driven from the UI, and from the engine's built-in control scheme for moving the camera.
+The application can interact with the engine through the `_handler` callbacks; each frame, each hardware event, or through the GUI.
+Each of these return an `EngineUpdates` struct, which determines if entities, meshes, lighting, or the camera needs to be refreshed.

 ```rust
 //!
 This module integrations this application with the graphics engine.